Research Articles (Statistics & Population Studies)

 Is Swaziland on track with the 2015 millennium development goals?

-(SAGE Publications, 2017) Susuman, A Sathiya
+(SAGE Publications, 2017) Susuman, Sathiya A.

 According to the Millennium Development Goals (MDGs) agreement, each participating country has to periodically provide a report that will show the progress on their achievement towards the goals.
 This article’s aim is to evaluate Swaziland’s prospects of achieving eight MDGs by 2015.
 This article is an analysis of the current situation of Swaziland, and the aim of this analysis is to look beyond the statistical values to see if the achievements (including lifetime achievements) are on track and whether what is yet to be achieved can really be achieved.
 Secondary information was collected from various sources.
 Several countries and organizations have committed themselves to the following eight development goals: (1) eradicate extreme poverty; (2) achieve universal primary education; (3) promote gender equality and empower women; (4) reduce child mortality; (5) improve maternal health; (6) combat HIV/AIDS, malaria and other diseases; (7) ensure environmental sustainability; and (8) develop a global partnership for development.
 National development is dependent on many factors; therefore, different countries across the world have adopted the MDGs as means of alleviating many of the social ills hindering progress and development.
 Based on different sources, Swaziland is on track with its MDGs, and there is no doubt that Swaziland will continue to work hard to these ends.
 It has been argued that there has been progress made that has resulted in significant changes to people’s lives, but the question that has to be asked is how long these achievements can realistically last.
 A reduction of the rate of child mortality, maternal mortality and HIV/AIDS in Swaziland are needed.